 ….

-The recipient shall use the SFC in the received frame and the Time Token to detect replay attacks.
+The recipient shall use the Time Token and SFC in the received Beacon frame to detect replay attacks on the Beacon frame and ensure beacon freshness.
+To detect replay attacks on other frames, the recipient shall use the SFC in the received frame.
 The recipient shall discard the received frame if the replay attack is detected.

 CID r02-4